joeldalley/php-SimpleDocumenter/README.md

 <b>Outputs:</b>
 ```
+The method, addTag, has 1 parameters, and returns type void.
 The method, __construct, has 1 parameters, and returns type SimpleDocumenter.
 The method, classNode, returns type SimpleDocumenterNode.
 The method, constantNodes, has 1 parameters, and returns type SimpleDocumenterNode[].